-Halfpenny will ensure that:
+Halfpenny Lane will ensure that:

-- Guidance is given on subject choices and careers encouraging students to consider non-stereotypical opportunities.
+- Guidance is given on subject choices and careers, encouraging students to consider non-stereotypical opportunities.

 - Gender issues are considered when preparing for, and following up, work experience account is taken of positive role models when inviting speakers and representatives into school and in the promotion of specific initiatives.

-Halfpenny will ensure that:
+Halfpenny Lane will ensure that:

-- Links are made to involve parents directly in the work of the school;
+- Links are made to involve parents directly in the work of the school.

-- Linguistic diversity is positively recognised;
+- Linguistic diversity is positively recognised.

-- Where necessary, interpretation and translation services are made available as quickly as possible;
+- Where necessary, interpretation and translation services are made available as quickly as possible.

-- Links are established with the local community;
+- Links are established with the local community.

-- Staff work effectively with other local services;
+- Staff work effectively with other local services.

-- Learning support for ethnic minority students is efficient and effective;
+- Learning support for ethnic minority students is efficient and effective.

-- Provision is made for the spiritual, moral, and social and cultural education, supported by appropriate resources and information;
+- Provision is made for the spiritual, moral, and social and cultural education, supported by appropriate resources and information.

 Response to discrimination

-All forms of discrimination by any person within the academy will be treated seriously.
+All forms of discrimination by any person within the school will be treated seriously.
 A careful note of such incidents should be made, whether they take place in the school grounds, corridors or teaching areas.
 It should always be made clear to offending individuals that such behaviour is unacceptable.

-Racist symbols, political symbols or other biased and/or offensive insignia are forbidden in the School.
+Racist symbols, political symbols or other biased and/or offensive insignia are forbidden in the school.
 The display of such materials is regarded as discriminatory behaviour.